CarXTechnologies/dro-map-uploader/README.md

 ### Build Settings

+**Build → Optimization** provides sector splitting/merging, optional collider simplification and the **Generate sector LODs** checkbox.
+See [Build optimization](BuildOptimization.md) for settings and exclusions.

 Open **Build**.
 Add the target scene to Unity's build scene list if it does not appear in **Scene**.

 | Control | Purpose |